 The parade committee, through O’Reilly, declined to respond to the Register’s inquiries regarding whether The Children First Foundation’s application will be considered or whether additional pro-life organizations had applied to march in 2015.
 The committee also did not return multiple emails and phone messages seeking comment.

 Catholic League Criticism

 In a lengthy written statement posted online, Bill Donohue, president of the Catholic League, said his organization will not march in next year’s St. Patrick’s Day Parade because the parade committee “double-crossed” him by reneging on a private assurance that it allegedly made to him earlier that a pro-life group would march in 2015.
 Donohue said he sought this confirmation after the committee announced on Sept.
-3 that Out@NBC Universal — a pro-homosexual group of NBC employees — would be allowed to march under its own banner in the 2015 parade.
+3 that [email protected] Universal — a pro-homosexual group of NBC employees — would be allowed to march under its own banner in the 2015 parade.

 In subsequent comments, the committee opened the possibility that more than one homosexual group, and even pro-abortion organizations, would be welcome to apply in future parades.
 A statement from the Human Rights Campaign, a pro-homosexual organization that champions same-sex “marriage,” announced on Sept.
 15 that it was applying to have a contingent march in the 2015 parade.
 Additionally, the statement said three other New York homosexual-rights groups in New York, including Irish Queers, had also applied to march.

 Meanwhile, O’Reilly told The Wall Street Journal on Sept.
 9 that no pro-life organizations had applied to march, and the list of groups marching in the 2015 parade was already “settled.”
 In his statement, Donohue said this comment was “truly amazing,” given that pro-life organizations would have had no reason to apply, since the committee had not previously announced it was changing its application rules.